specterLabsHub/my-talk/apps/docs/docs/embed/iframe.md

 # Iframe

-You can easily get your typebot iframe code by clicking on the "Iframe" button in the "Share" tab of your typebot.
+You can easily get your MyTalk iframe code by clicking on the "Iframe" button in the "Share" tab of your MyTalk.

 <img src="/img/embeddings/iframe/iframe-preview.png" width="600" alt="Iframe preview"/>